bell345/pseudo-interpreter/README.md

 _NOTE_: Only basic expressions, selections and iterations have been implemented.
 Further changes could be implemented at any time.

+### Notes on the Meta-Syntax Notation

+I originally attempted to mimic [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus-Naur_Form), while at the same time extending some functionality.
+A reference:

+    stmt1 | stmt2   = stmt1 or stmt2
+    [statement]*    = statement 0, 1 or more times
+    statement?      = optional statement

 All programs start with a PROGRAM declaration, followed by a statment list:

     program         : program_decl begin_stmt [statement]* end_stmt